-Planning a Nursery: Do Choose a Specific Style and Theme
+Do Choose a Specific Style and Theme for Your Nursery

 Some people might think that doing so would limit your scope, but it would also help create focus in the room.
 It adds definition to the room and makes it more cohesive.
 It’s easy to get distracted by all the wonderful things available in the market.
 However, if you have a certain style or theme in mind, it will make many decisions a lot simpler.

 Do Choose Fabrics Before Paint